Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 clusterName: YOUR_CLUSTER_NAME
 # -- Region the cluster is running in.
 region: YOUR_CLOUD_REGION
 # -- CloudZero API key.
-Required if useExistingSecret is false.
+Required if existingSecretName is false.
 apiKey: YOUR_CLOUDZERO_API_KEY
 # -- If set, the agent will use the API key in this Secret to authenticate with CloudZero.
 existingSecretName: YOUR_EXISTING_API_KEY_K8S_SECRET